Why Plot Convenience is bad

 Coincidence can also destroy your plot if it provides solutions.
 The TV show Sleepy Hollow is notorious for this.
 No matter what the problem is, Crane just happens to have fought one during the revolution or knows exactly which book to consult in the massive occult library that no one else in the town seems to know about.
 Never mind that this library was inexplicably assembled in plain sight in a Puritan region during a time where having such things could get a person executed for witchcraft.
 Oh, and it somehow survived down to the present day completely intact.

 - Your character’s choices must be the driving force behind the story.

-The MS would have felt more authentic if the MC had decided to work the odd shift because she needed an excuse not to go to the dance.
-Maybe the guy she liked never asked her, and closing the creep-tastic shop alone on a Friday night was much better than watching MR. Love Interest dance with other girls.
+The story would have felt more authentic if the MC had decided to work the odd shift because she needed an excuse not to go to the dance.
+Maybe the guy she liked never asked her and closing the creep-tastic shop alone on a Friday night was much better than watching Mr. Love Interest dance with other girls.